terra-money/wallet-provider/README.md

 );
 ```

-First, you need to provider the `<WalletProvider>` at the top of your React App.
+First, you need to wrap your React App with the `<WalletProvider>` component.

 ```jsx
 import { useWallet } from '@terra-money/wallet-provider';